WATCH: The Story Of Nirvana's Last Ever Gig

 My Best Friend's Girl (Live In Munich, Germany/1994)

-We look back at the band's last performance with Kurt Cobain just a month before his tragic passing.
+We look back at the band's last performance with Kurt Cobain just a month before his tragic death.

 On 1 March 1994, Nirvana played an intimate show in Germany- not knowing it would be their last.

-Hot off the success of their 1993 In Utero album, Kurt Cobain, Krist Novoselic and Dave Grohl took to the stage at Munich's Terminal Einz (1) to play what has now been considered their final live appearance.
+Hot off the success of their 1993 In Utero album, Kurt Cobain, Krist Novoselic and Dave Grohl took to the stage at Munich's Terminal Einz (1) to play what was to be their final live appearance.

 The band kicked off proceedings with a cover of The Cars' My Best Friend's Girl.
 Watch them perform the track in the video shared from the NirvanaVEVO account above.